 Hosting providers differ a lot in what features they offer with their plans.

 To start comparing features, look at how your data will be stored.
 Many budget providers are using hard disk drives, which are cheap but prone to mechanical failure.
 An ever-growing number of hosts are switching to solid state disks, which are much more reliable and can speed up your website thanks to faster data transfer operations.

 Another thing to look for is whether your hosting plan comes with automatic backups.
 Having backups of all your content and static pages is absolutely essential for recovering quickly after a server failure or hack on your website.

 The software that your host provides is also worth considering.
 Many hosts enable you to manage your site using the cPanel hosting panel software, but others have proprietary control panels that can differ in functionality.
 Also, be sure to look for one-click installers to help you get your website up and running more quickly.

 4. Server locations

 The closer your host’s servers are to your audience, the faster your pages will load for visitors.
 So, it’s worth checking where your host’s data centers are located and whether you’ll have the option to choose among multiple server locations.

+Some hosts also give you the option to host your website in an environmentally friendly data center, such as GreenGeeks.
 If you have a global audience, you may also want to consider a host that gives you access to a CDN (content delivery network) such as Cloudflare.
 A CDN stores a cached copy of your site on servers around the world so that visitors from anywhere can experience fast page loading.